 I tested these apps over the course of two weeks, as I held meetings either with myself or with my clients.
 Once these meetings were over, I went to the dashboard to judge the quality of the transcript and see what features were available to extract more value from it.
 I checked out how easy it was to share it with others, and I tried a few integrations to see how seamless the data transmission was.

 One note: I didn't include video conferencing apps, no matter how good their meeting assistant features were.
-When you're looking for a meeting assistant, you're not looking to completely migrate to an entirely new platform, just add an extra layer of productivity features on top of what you already have.
+When you're looking for a meeting assistant, you're not looking to completely migrate to an entirely new platform, just adding an extra layer of productivity features on top of what you already have.
 (But if you do want to move to a greener video conferencing pasture, check out Zapier's list of the best video conferencing apps).
 I also didn't include any pure revenue intelligence apps—while some of these apps have revenue intelligence features, I wanted apps that could be used for any sort of meeting.

 Do I need an AI meeting assistant?